TobikoData/sqlmesh/docs/reference/configuration.md

 | `backfill_concurrent_tasks`       | The number of concurrent tasks used for model backfilling during plan application (Default: `4`)                                   |  int   |    N     |
 | `ddl_concurrent_tasks`            | The number of concurrent tasks used for DDL operations like table/view creation, deletion, and so forth (Default: `4`)             |  int   |    N     |

-See [Airflow Integration Guide](../integrations/airflow.md) for detailed information on how to set up Airflow with SQLMesh.
+See [Airflow Integration Guide](../integrations/airflow.md) for information about how to integrate Airflow with SQLMesh.

 ### Cloud Composer
 ```yaml linenums="1"